emacsmirror/chronometrist/manual.md

 -   Chronometrist doesn't have a mode line indicator at the moment. (planned)
 -   Chronometrist doesn't have Org's sophisticated querying facilities. (an SQLite backend is planned)
 -   Org does so many things that keybindings seem to necessarily get longer.
 Chronometrist has far fewer commands than Org, so most of the keybindings are single keys, without modifiers.
--   Chronometrist's UI makes keybindings discoverable - they are displayed in the buffers themselves.
 -   Chronometrist's UI is cleaner, since the storage is separate from the display.
 It doesn't show tasks as trees like Org, but it uses tags and key-values to achieve that.
 Additionally, navigating a flat list takes fewer user operations than navigating a tree.
 -   Chronometrist data is just s-expressions (plists), and may be easier to parse than a complex text format with numerous use-cases.